CCT Categories and Processing/Editing Guidelines

-Categories for competitions are:
+Categories for competitions are as follows:

-- Hand of Man: realistic people, structures, cityscapes, and other man made influences.
+- Hand of Man: realistic people, structures, cityscapes, and other man-made influences.

-Realism: “Nature” and “Hand of Man”
+Realism: Nature and Hand of Man

 The fundamental difference is whether something natural or something man-made (including people) is the central focus of the image.
 Thus, a landscape that includes a barn or a canoe on a lake could go into Nature if the barn or canoe is a very minor part of the image.
 If the barn or canoe is the central/dominant focus, the image must go into Hand of Man.
 The title of the image may be used to determine the photographer’s intent where the image is ambiguous.

 This category shows natural items like landscapes, animals, flowers, insects, waterscapes, moonscapes, underwater wildlife scenes, etc. It encompasses all aspects of naturalness except for anthropology and archeology.
 Human or human created elements should not be present except when those are necessary as part of the natural environment.
-An example would be a photo of a wood stork on the roof of a Dutch house as the roofs are the natural nesting spot for the storks.
+An example of such a case would be a photo of a wood stork on the roof of a Dutch house as the roofs are the natural nesting spot for the storks.

 Hand of Man

-The main criteria for including an image in either of the realistic categories of “Nature” or “Hand of Man”, is whether the final image is one that a person could reasonably expect to see in the world we all inhabit
+The main criteria for including an image in either of the realistic categories of Nature or Hand of Man, is whether the final image is one that a person could reasonably encounter, and photograph in the world we all inhabit.

 - Primary adjustments: sharpening, cropping, added contrast, brightening, moderate color saturation, removing dust spots, reducing digital noise, are all acceptable.

 - Removal of image elements: You may remove a minor object from an image if it does not in any way distort the meaning and realism of the image.
-Thus you can remove a distracting small rock or sign from the foreground if it does not alter the reality of the image.
+Thus, you can remove a distracting small rock or sign from the foreground if it does not alter the reality of the image.
 Similarly, if you have two or more exposures of the same image, you may take an object (or person) from one and transfer to its sibling image (perhaps it’s sharper, or the person is smiling in one and not the other)

 - Extra studio or outdoor lighting: Acceptable based on images still being realistic.

 - Borders or frames: perfectly acceptable provided the main image is realistic.
 Using the image itself as an outer frame would likely place the image into the Creative category.
 Using elaborate, detailed borders might cause a judge to lose sight of your primary image – so be conservative in the Realistic category.

 The avenues for post-processing and modifying are many and varied.
 Here are just some of the potential processing techniques that could change a realistic image into one fitting the creative category:

-- Blending/layering of different images/opacities
+- Blending/layering of different images/opacities (with noted exceptions).

-- Stepping out of the frame (part of image outside a frame/border)
+- Stepping out of the frame (part of image outside a frame/border).

 - Painterly/artistic effects using filters as in Photoshop, Nik, Topaz, etc. where the effect(s) dominate the image.

-- Collage like effects
+- Collage like effects.

-- Multiple exposures, sandwiches
+- Multiple exposures, sandwiches (with noted exceptions).

-- Surreal colors or patterns
+- Surreal colors or patterns.

-- Solarization, liquifying, heavy blurring
+- Solarization, liquifying, heavy blurring.

 For prints, creativity can also be shown in the printing process.
 This could include the use of unusual paper as well as cloth, metal or some unique substrate.
 Creative images, when shown as prints, must be two-dimensional.
 The overall thickness of the image presented may not exceed 3/8th of an inch.

-Creative images will be judged via a different set of criteria as compared to “Nature” and “Hand of Man” categories.
-Emphasis will be more on the creativity/imagination demonstrated, and the overall impact on the viewer.
+Creative images will be judged via a different set of criteria as compared to Nature and Hand of Man categories.
+Emphasis will be more on originality and the overall impact on the viewer.